Striking off yet another task from my bucket list. Trek a fort

-Once you climb the fort, from across the fort are the beautiful Sahyadri Mountains, accessible by a range.
-The valley, lake, dam, and mountains are simply marvellous and it adds beauty to that place.
+Once you climb the fort, you can see the beautiful Sahyadri Mountains from across the fort.
+The valley, lake, dam, and mountains are simply marvelous and it adds beauty to that place.

 The climb to the top gets a little tricky and difficult and might seem a little upright and that is due to the triangular shape of the fort.